SavvyShivam/SavvyShivam/README.md

 Backend Developer
 -------------------

-Eager to learn & have a deep dive into the ocean of new technologies, obtain a challenging position where I can contribute to the success of the organization with my skills and gain experience along with knowledge as a fresher.
+I am eager to learn and dive deep into the ocean of new technologies.
+I want to obtain a challenging position where I can contribute to the success of the organization with my skills and gain experience along with knowledge as a fresher.

-* 🌍  I'm based in India..
+* 🌍  I'm based in India...
 * 🖥️  See my portfolio at [https://savvyshivam.github.io/](http://savvyshivam.github.io/)
 * ✉️  You can contact me at [shivamkeshri7033@gmail.com](mailto:shivamkeshri7033@gmail.com)
 * 🚀  I'm currently working on [important project](http://tenor.com/view/mein-nahi-bataunga-johnny-lever-johnny-lever-gif-24091181)